BestTimesToVisit.com Logo

 attraction

-Beat the crowds and the heat by ascending the Acropolis just as the first rays of sun paint the Parthenon in hues of gold.
-Afterward, wander through the adjacent Ancient Agora, imagining Socrates debating philosophy amidst the ruins, a far more intimate experience than the bustling main site.
+Beat the crowds and the heat by ascending the Acropolis just as the sun begins to paint the sky.
+Witness the Parthenon bathed in soft, golden light, a truly magical experience.
+Afterward, descend to the Ancient Agora, the heart of Athenian public life, and imagine Socrates debating philosophy amidst the ruins.

 Best time: Apr-May, Sep-Oct